GLENNONEILL10/JavaOOpPredictorAssigment/README.md

 # JavaPredictorAssignment

-Everything is in the OOPAssigment folder
+Everything is in the OOPAssigment folder NOT in the PowerIsOutAssignment Folder i couldnt figure out how to remove it

 Frequency Table
 TimeOfDay	WeatherCondition	PowerGridStatus	BackupGenerator	PowerIsOut_Yes	PowerIsOut_No